 To have a persistent data store capable of storing data between application start/stop, we should hold the data in files.
 For this change the

-4. Creating Schema and Inserting Data on Initialization
+4. Initializing Schema and Data at Startup

 DROP TABLE IF EXISTS TBL_EMPLOYEES; CREATE TABLE TBL_EMPLOYEES ( id INT AUTO_INCREMENT PRIMARY KEY, first_name VARCHAR(250) NOT NULL, last_name VARCHAR(250) NOT NULL, email VARCHAR(250) DEFAULT NULL );